-- The streetscape enhancements are likely to create an environment that has the potential to benefit trading conditions for nearby businesses as well as pedestrians generally. - The proposal will improve infrastructure for pedestrians, including accessibility to public transport. - The proposal will not result in any significant impacts on any known heritage values.
-Mitigation measures are proposed to avoid unreasonable impacts to any unforeseen heritage value.
+- The streetscape enhancement reinforces George Street as one of Sydney's primary streets, thereby reinforcing the City of Sydney as the primary centre in metropolitan Sydney. - The streetscape enhancements are likely to create an environment that has the potential to benefit trading conditions for nearby businesses as well as the general pedestrian environment. - The proposal will improve infrastructure for pedestrians, including accessibility to public transport. - The proposal will not result in any significant impacts on any known heritage values.
+Mitigation measures are proposed to avoid unreasonable on to any unforeseen heritage value.
 Clause 2.3 - Zone Objectives and Land Use Table